hotosm/fmtm/CONTRIBUTING.md

 ## 🤗 Welcome

-:+1::tada: First off, We are really glad you're reading this, because we need volunteer developers to help improve the Field Mapping Tasking Manager (FMTM)! :tada::+1:
+👍🎉 First off, We are really glad you're reading this, because we need volunteer developers to help improve the Field Mapping Tasking Manager (FMTM)!
+Welcome to Field Mapping Tasking Manager (FMTM)!
+We're excited to have you join our community of contributors.
+Whether you're new to open source or an experienced developer, we value your contributions and are here to support you every step of the way.
+If you have any questions or need assistance, please don't hesitate to ask. 🎉👍

-We welcome and encourage contributors of all skill levels, and we are committed to making sure your participation is inclusive, enjoyable, and rewarding.
-If you have never contributed to an open source project before, we are a good place to start, and we will make sure you are supported every step of the way.
-If you have **any** questions, please ask!

 You can see an overview of the project and the process we have gone through in developing FMTM so far in these [slides](https://docs.google.com/presentation/d/1UrBG1X4MXwVd8Ps498FDlAYvesIailjjPPJfR_B4SUs/edit#slide=id.g15c1f409958_0_0) .

+How to Contribute

-Furthermore, there are many ways to contribute to the **Field Mapping Tasking Manager (FMTM)**, which includes:
+There are several ways to contribute to the Field Mapping Tasking Manager:

 ## Testing

-Right now, we are in the process of building the prototype.
-We warmly welcome your input in testing and sharing your feedback.
-If you are also interested in coordinating a field testing session, please reach out!
+We're currently building the prototype, and your input is invaluable.
+Please help us by testing and providing feedback.
+If you're interested in coordinating field testing sessions, please reach out.

 ## Code contributions

-Create pull requests (PRs) for changes that you think are needed.
-We would really appreciate your help!

-Skills with the following would be beneficial:
+Create pull requests (PRs) to propose changes or new features.
+Your code contributions are highly appreciated.
+Skills in the following technologies are beneficial:

 - Python
 - FastAPI